10 RULES TO HELP YOU FIND OUT HOW AND WHERE TO BUY THE BEST EXTRA VIRGIN OLIVE OIL

 The only real way to know about quality is to taste a product and find out defects with the nose and qualities with the palate.

-This is why at the Stile Mediterraneo School in Puglia we teach people how to become “conscious” and “responsible” consumers who know about quality, no matter what’s written on the label.
+This is why at the Stile Mediterraneo Academy in Puglia we provide retreats about the Mediterranean Diet and also teach people how to become “conscious” and “responsible” consumers who know about quality, no matter what’s written on the label.

 For information about the Stile Mediterraneo Extra Virgin Olive Oil please contact us at [email protected]